Mickey Mantle Bio And Facts

-Mickey Mantle hit his longest measured home run on April 17, 1953 in Washington, D.C. at Griffith Stadium a whopping 565 feet.
-Because of its extensive length, the home run was measured using a measuring tape and resulted in the term “tape measure home run.”
+Mickey Mantle hit his longest measured home run (a whopping 565 feet) on April 17, 1953 in Washington, D.C. at Griffith Stadium.
+Due to its extensive length, the home run was measured using a measuring tape and resulted in the term “tape measure home run.”
 In addition, it was the only regular season home run to make it over the left-field bleachers at the stadium.

 Mickey Mantle signed his largest contract with the New York Yankees in 1963.
 The contract was worth a total of $100,000.
-Joe DiMaggio was the only other player in history to sign a contract as lucrative as this one.
+Joe DiMaggio was the only other player at that point in history to sign a contract as lucrative as this one.
 In fact, Mantle requested to keep his pay at the same level for the remainder of his career because he believed it would be disrespectful to make more money than DiMaggio.

-Since he played for the New York Yankees his entire career, Mantle hit the most home runs at Yankee Stadium.
+Since he played for the New York Yankees his entire career, Mantle hit the bulk of his home runs at Yankee Stadium.
 Throughout his time with the team, he hit 266 regular season home runs at Yankee Stadium.
 Following this, Mantle hit 42 home runs at Tiger Stadium in Detroit, 38 at Fenway Park in Boston, 36 at Municipal Park in Cleveland, 30 at Comiskey Park in Chicago, and 29 at Griffith Stadium in Washington.